microsoft/Win2D/README.md

 If you are building with Visual Studio 2013, then the generated package is called "Win2D-NoUAP".
-This contains everything the usual Win2D package contains apart from any universal app platform binaries.
+This contains everything the usual Win2D package contains apart from any Universal Windows Platform binaries.